 The Testing Center, located in the Student Services Suite in Holton Hall, supports the college goal of providing quality student services that are responsive to the needs of current and prospective students.
-The Testing Center coordinates testing services for new and continuing students, which include placement, video, web, make-up tests, tests for web and video courses, and other types of course and program assessments.
+The Testing Center coordinates testing services for new and continuing students, which include placement, make-up tests, tests for web and video courses, and other types of course and program assessments.
 We provide outstanding customer service by being courteous, responsible, and helpful.
 Tests are administered following appropriate testing protocol in a clean, comfortable, quiet, and secure testing environment.